The Rugby Union and Rugby League Guaranteed to Succeed Game Plan

 Is it just me or does it seem like every coach involved in rugby league and rugby union has the same game plan?

-With all the money spent on coaching, analysis, technology, video, training programs, performance enhancement, player development, facilities, equipment, ball technology, strength training, conditioning, wrestling, leadership development, boots, nutrition, psychology, protein supplments etc etc you would think that rugby league and rugby union would be havens for innovation, creativity and genius.
+With all the money spent on coaching, analysis, technology, video, training programs, performance enhancement, player development, facilities, equipment, ball technology, strength training, conditioning, wrestling, leadership development, boots, nutrition, psychology, protein supplements etc etc you would think that rugby league and rugby union would be havens for innovation, creativity and genius.

 So why does it seem like every team, every coach and every player is reading from the same play book when it comes to game plans?